CodezPoet/code_examples/README.md

 ## Table of Contents

-### C#
+### PHP

-Contains C# example
+Examples of PHP code such as classes, methods,  functions, PDO, queries, loops, algorithms, and switches.
+For PHP OOP MVC examples please see the Laravel and Symfony code example folders.
+I have written PHP OOP MVC framework in school for example, however prefer to work with frameworks such as Symfony for things like this.
+If you have a custom framework, I have experience with working with custom frameworks.
+Please feel free to discuss the possibilities.

 ### Laravel

-Example of Laravel with WordPress API, and OOP MVC
+Example of OOP MVC in Laravel framework.
+The example connects to the WordPress REST API and displays the result in HTML.

-### PHP

-Examples of PHP  such as classes, methods, functions, PDO, queries, algorithms, and switches.

 ### Symfony

-Example of Symfony framework with Google Search API, and OOP MVC
+Example of OOP MVC in Symfony framework.
+The example connects with Google Search API to look for fashion, and displays the result in HTML.

 ### WordPress

 WordPress code examples

+### C#

+C# code example.
+A console program that shows an user their blood pressure category when they enter their blood pressure.

 ### Screenshots